Postrediori/InjectionPlayground/README.md

 Project consists of the following parts:
 * InjectedDll &ndash; project with DLL payload that is injected into a process.
 It shows a message box with information about process and thread.
+* WindowsHookDll &ndash; DLL payload for SetWindowsHook method.
+The difference is an exported function that is needed for setting a hook for window events.
+* InjectionLib &ndash; static library for code that is common between InjectedDll and WindowsHookDll.
+Logging stuff and messaging functions.
 * InjectionPlayground &ndash; console utility that inject a DLL into all processes with specified executable names.

 Usage of a console utility: